-Here not just the journals but those materials are published that helps a student in getting a scholarship for their academic course.
-It includes everything from conference proceedings to monographs to edited collection—everything that allows a student in the academic evaluation.
+Here not just the journals but those materials are published that help a student in getting a scholarship for their academic course.
+It includes everything from conference proceedings to monographs to edited collections—everything that allows a student in the academic evaluation.

 How to Write a Research Paper?